qfoldit/PupperFish/README.md

 - `src/quantum/`
 - `src/visualization/`

+This project is intentionally educational and architectural.
+The physics and biology are simplified so the code stays readable and easy to extend.
 Every file is heavily commented in English so the metaphor remains easy to follow and extend.